Hyrrokkin User Guide

 }

-property to ignore low frequency words and the services api get_properties)
+The node uses an integer stored in a threshold property to ignore low frequency words and the services api get_properties) and set_properties(properties) are used to retrieve and update the properties.

 Property names must be strings and values must be JSON-serialisable objects.